The American Diabetes Association Foot Care Tips

 What to do:

-• Quit smoking to improve circulation and reduce the risk of foot complications.
-Talk to your doctor about programs or medications to help you quit.
+• Speak to your doctor about support programs or medications to help you quit.

 8. Protect Your Feet from Extreme Temperatures